 Its payment service, WeChat Pay, is used by around 900 million users a month and is one of the most popular ways to pay in China’s predominantly cashless society.

 Want to offer your Chinese customers a familiar, trusted, and easy payment method?

 But how can foreign businesses set up WeChat Pay outside China?

-And what are the main benefits of doing so?
+And what are the main benefits of accepting WeChat Payment?

 Let’s break it down.

 But first, what is WeChat Pay?

 WeChat Pay is an integrated mobile payment method available to WeChat users.
 Every WeChat user in (or from) Mainland China can use WeChat Pay to: